 The Definition of Subclinical

-- relating to or denoting a disease which is not severe enough to present definite or readily observable symptoms.
+- Relating to or denoting a disease that is not severe enough to present definite or readily observable symptoms.

 - Of disease or injury, without signs and symptoms that are detectable by physical examination or laboratory test; not clinically manifest.